Dr Glenda Tinney BSc, PGCE, MA, PhD

-- •Involved in delivering Welsh Government UNCRC in the child care sector training across Wales.
+- Involved in delivering Welsh Government UNCRC training across Welsh public sector including education, childcare and police

 Tinney, G. and Gealy, G. (2017) Reflecting the opportunities and challenges of flexible provision in early years’ education and care in higher education training Nexus Conference, UWTSD, May 5th, 2017.

 Tinney, G. Raising Awareness and Linking ESDGC with Early Years.
 Harmony Conference March 3rd, 2017.

 Tinney, G. Darby, P. and Saer, S. (2017) Developing a fast track flexible programme for students working in the early years education and care sector.
 HEA Annual Conference, Manchester, July 4th, 2017.

 Tinney, G., Davies, G., Rees Edwards, A. and Gealy, A. (2016) A qualitative evaluation of Superbox 2015 in terms of delivering key Superbox outcomes.
 This report was commissioned by BookTrust Cymru as part of the Bookstart Dechrau Da programme.
 Bookstart is funded in Wales by the Welsh Government.